erikrose/blessings/docs/keyboard.rst

 combined with :meth:`~.Terminal.inkey` to decode multibyte sequences, such as ``\0x1bOA``, into a unicode-derived :class:`~.Keystroke` instance.

-The :class:`~.Keystrok` returned by :meth:`~.Terminal.inkey` is unicode -- it may be printed, joined with, or compared to any other unicode strings.
+The :class:`~.Keystroke` returned by :meth:`~.Terminal.inkey` is unicode -- it may be printed, joined with, or compared to any other unicode strings.
 It also has these provides the special attributes:

 - :attr:`~.Keystroke.is_sequence` (bool): Whether it is an "application" key.